First of all, it's helpful to understand the following truths:

 A great vegetarian protein meal combines grains and legumes, such as rice, cornbread or whole grain bread and beans or peas.
 Hummus contains beans and grains, and is an excellent, quick choice when teamed up with some veggie sticks.

 Another very good way to get protein in is a fruit smoothie, best in the morning for those with sluggish digestive systems like mine.
-I don't digest fruit well later in the day, so I start my day with a blender full of frozen fruit plus a protein supplement like "Rice Protein" (I like the vanilla flavor) or a whey or soy based product.
-I add a little juice and water for liquid consistency, and also add liquid vitamin/mineral supplement called "Vibe"
+I don't digest fruit well later in the day, so I start my day with a blender full of frozen fruit plus a protein supplement like "Rice Protein" or a whey or soy or green pea-based product.
+I add a little juice and water or ice for good consistency, and various other nutritional supplements.
+Find out what works for you!

 - Eat fresh and lightly cooked vegetables.